cityssm/bulma-sticky-table/README.md

 ![Screenshot](screenshot.png)

-A Bulma-friendly way to stick a table header, first column, or both!
+A Bulma-friendly way to stick a table header, table footer, first column, or all three!

 **[See It In Action](https://cityssm.github.io/bulma-sticky-table)**